 15. Become a virtual event planner

-The best part is that you can start with a smartphone, a laptop, and an internet connection while keeping expenses relatively low as you operate from home and find your niche.
+The best part is you can start with a smartphone, a laptop, and an internet connection while keeping expenses relatively low as you operate from home and find your niche.
 Virtual event planning spans many different needs, whether that means planning for:

 - Corporate conferences